Customer Use Cases

 Get insights into how various organizations are using InfluxData to solve the problem of monitoring metrics and events in real-time across any use case.

 IoT & Sensor Monitoring

 Instrumentation of every available surface in the material world, from machines to humans is a reality.
-Everything inside and outside the compute is emitting a relentless stream of metrics and events.
-The sheer volume of data is astronomical, and growing exponentially, creating unique opportunities for businesses that can monitor and react to this data in real-time.
+Everything inside and outside the computer is emitting a relentless stream of metrics and events.
+The sheer volume of data is astronomical, and growing exponentially, creating unique opportunities for businesses that can monitor and react to this data in real time.
 Traditional monitoring solutions just don’t have the speed, footprint, and uptime needed for this market.

 The NIST ARTIQ project uses InfluxDB as a backend to log and analyze everything about their quantum physics experiments: from vacuum pressures, environmental parameters, and laser powers, to qubit transition frequencies, single ion fluorescence, and quantum gate fidelities.

 Powered by InfluxData, Spiio can now answer how and why green walls perform in a certain way, which makes the company’s vision of nature cities an actionable reality. read more

 SolarCity turned to InfluxData to solve their IoT Monitoring challenges.
 SolarCity's Grid Systems Infrastructure team is responsible for providing the infrastructure to withstand loading tons of ... read more